postmanoy/PHC1MigrationTool/Readme.md

 # Overview

 This tool is not official, this was created by the PH Cloud One Support team for better customer support in migration cases.
+This project is provided on an ‘AS IS’ and ‘WHEN AVAILABLE’ basis.
+If there are any issue found with the tool, we might not be able to provide immidiate fix for it.
+But please do provide some feedback on it, so we can improve upon it if possible.

 ## Purpose
 The tool is intended for migrating policies and tasks from an existing DS Setup (On Premise, Cloud One Workload Security, AWS/Azure) to a newly deployed destination environment (On Premise, Cloud One Workload Security, AWS/Azure).